largecodeman1/IJustWorkHere/README.md

 ## Growth Analysis
 * A big ticket feature for this project is the growth analysis.
 Be seeing what you are doing vs a baseline consisting of pros and one-tricks we can tell you how to improve.

+## Scrum Team Cards/Tickets and Deployment Focus
+*Successfully integrated new login page into repository - Aiden *Imported and deployed login system into main website - Wesley *Set up a prototype database for displaying data - Zach *Research how to implement analysis for the program - Brandon